Birthdays in Germany, the Do's and Don'ts

 Having a birthday during a holiday does not mean that this is a convenient escape route, and that work colleagues will then happily settle for looking forward to celebrating next year.

 For birthday greetings in Germany "Alles, alles Gute zum Geburtstag" is still probably the favorite phrase used, "Everything, everything good for your Birthday", but the English "Happy Birthday" is not far behind these days.
 And there is a more formal "Ich gratuliere zum Geburtstag" - "Congratulations on your birthday".

 And why congratulations, it isn't an exam that has been passed after all.
-Well the usual reply is, "consider the alternative, so far you are still around".
+Well the usual reply is, "Consider the alternative, so far you are still around".

-His friends will make sure the stairs are in an easily seen open area, in such a condition that they will need a lot of work and so take up as much time as possible, and any young woman who passes by can see that this is an available 30 year old male who can also keep house.
+His friends will make sure the stairs are in an easily seen open area and in such a mess that they will need a lot of work, so take up as much time as possible, then any young woman who passes by can see that here is an available 30 year old male who can also keep house.

-After all he is no longer a "Junger Huepfer", spring chicken, so it is "uphill" after the 30th birthday.
+After all he is no longer a "Junger Huepfer", spring chicken, so it is all "uphill" after the 30th birthday.

 Germany remains a family orientated country and one way or another family will be included in any birthday celebrations, regardless of age and distance, if it is not on the day itself then as soon as possible afterwards.
 These really are family events where "outsiders" are rarely invited, and one of the most popular customs is composing poems in honor of the birthday celebrant.